js430/tradingbot/README.md

 # tradingbot

-Foobar is a Python discord bot for options/stock traders to alert easily in multiple servers
+tradingbot is a Python discord bot for options/stock traders to alert easily in multiple servers
 ## Installation

 Use git clone or your choice of repository cloning to pull the repo